 The warning follows the recent closure of several sterilization facilities that use ethylene oxide.
 The gas is critical for cleaning medical equipment, but it can be hazardous at elevated levels and is increasingly being scrutinized by state health and environmental officials.

-Sharpless said, “The impact resulting from closure of these and perhaps more facilities will be difficult to reverse,” and the closures “could compromise patient care.”
+“The impact resulting from closure of these and perhaps more facilities will be difficult to reverse,” said FDA acting commissioner Ned Sharpless, in a statement, adding that the shortages “could compromise patient care.”

-In addition, FDA said it will hold a two-day meeting next month to discuss new sterilization processes for affected devices.
+The FDA will hold a two-day meeting next month to discuss new sterilization techniques for devices.